rhaecker/buzzz/readme.md

 ### Participant UI
 The participant UI will either require a game session id or lead to a prompt for a user name, depending on if the participant followed an invitation url or just opened the apps page.
 There needs to be some way to restore a session, in case a participant messes up.
 A first Idea would be for the host to be able to provide a restore code for an existing participant.
 After entering an username, the participant is brought to the buzzer UI, which will in a first version just show the buzzer for the user to press (and maybe an indicator if a buzzer round is going)
+### User management
+There needs to be a way to manage the hosts that have access to the game.
+A start could be one or two hardcoded users, but there needs to be some kind of management for the user.
 ## Ideas for future versions
 * Have an actual app installed on the users devices.
 * Host should be able to provide a qr code